-Applied Courses "P"
+Applied Courses "P" (Grade 10 only)

-Applied courses focus on the essential concepts of a subject, and develop students' knowledge and skills through practical applications and concrete examples.
+Applied courses focus on the essential concepts of a subject and develop students' knowledge and skills through practical applications and concrete examples.
 Familiar situations are used to illustrate ideas, and students are given more opportunities to experience hands-on applications of the concepts and theories they study.